martin-brennan/rain/README.md

 See [TEMPLATES.md](TEMPLATES.md) for information on Rain's simple template system and how to change the layout and output.

+The templates also use the `rainopts.yml` file in the layout template to provide extra global information about the API.
+See TEMPLATES.md for more information on this too.

 ## Tags and Usage in Files
 There are several different tags that can be used in Rain.
 Here are their descriptions and below, an example of all of them together.